EOX-A/d3.TimeSlider/Readme.md

  - `id`: The ID of the dataset.
 This is used in events and callbacks
  - `color`: The color to display the dataset.
 Anything possible for CSS works here
+ - `noBorder`: Boolean option to disable darker record/bucket color. if border of records/buckets should have the border color same as `color` (border not visible) or darker.
  - `lineplot`: Whether this dataset will be displayed as a line
  - `histogramThreshold`: Sets the threshold, when this dataset will be displayed in a quantized manner.